ritchieng/ritchieng.github.io/machinelearning/ml_applying.md

         - As seen from the two graphs, even with a higher m, there's no use collecting more data to decrease your cross validation error
     ![](https://raw.githubusercontent.com/ritchieng/machine-learning-stanford/master/w6_ml_design/learning2.png)
 - High Variance (Overfit)
+    - Gap in errors where training error is low but test error is high
     - Training error would remain small
         - This happens when you use a small λ
         - Your training error increases with m because it becomes harder to fit your data